ProgPrak21/DARA-Assistant/readme.md

 6. If everything works well, commit your changes on your branch and send a pull request via Github.

 Thank you very much!

+## Permissions

+Here is the what and why concerning permissions.

+- tabs: We want to inject a click path into a tab opened via `chrome.tabs.create`.
+- download: Some companies offer direct access to the data requested and we want to offer a download to the user.
+- storage: At startup we fetch data from https://justgetmydata.com/# and store it for later display.
+- host permissions: Unfortunately there seems to be no better way than to request the full host permissions.
+The extension currently injects code into over 40 different company sites - and since it seems to be not possible to declare the host permissions dynamically, we must default to requesting everything.